About Us

 Hi there, my name is Cade Brewer.
 When you hear someone say that working with animals and pets must be a dream job, it really is.
 I couldn’t be happier with where I’m at in this industry.
 I’d say my personal favorite thing with this job is learning the different personalities and quirks each dog has and creating a bond off of it.
 Can’t wait to see you at PPS!

-Skylar Morris
+Skyler Morris

 Shift Supervisor

-Skylar's Bio
+Skyler's Bio

 Beth Scott